 Jeeva follows a human-centric approach with a deep understanding of the perspectives and requirements of various stakeholders including regulatory compliance specialists, IT security and privacy professionals, auditors and coordinators.
 The burden of ensuring regulatory compliance of technology solutions, GDPR (General Data Protection Regulation), institutional review boards (IRBs), human subjects protection guidelines, GCP (Good Clinical Practice) guidelines by ICH (International Council of Harmonization of Technical Requirements for Pharmaceuticals for Human Use), and other regional guidelines lies with the study sponsor.
 Jeeva adheres to the current federal, state, and international regulations or guidelines for conducting clinical trials using electronic patient data such as the FDA 21 CFR (Code of Federal Regulations) Part 11, SOC 2 (System Organ Classes), Amazon Well (AWS) Architected Framework Review, AWS Foundational Technical Review, GDPR privacy policies, and others.
 Avoid having to validate multiple a la carte tools as you can now achieve the same goal with a single all-in-one integrated SaaS platform.

 It takes on average 10-15 years and USD 1.5-2.0 billion to bring a new drug to the market.
-Approximately half of this expenditure covers testing, preclinical compound discovery and regulatory processes.
-The high failure rate of clinical trials due to regulatory issues, patient non-adherence, low retention and high drop-offs during long-term studies is a major stumbling block in drug development.
-Less than one-third of all Phase II compounds advance to Phase III, with more than one third of all Phase III compounds failing to advance to approval.
-The most complex Phase III trials carry nearly 60% of the overall trial costs, resulting loss per failed clinical trial to the order of 0.8-1.4 billion USD.
+Approximately half of this expenditure covers testing, preclinical compound discovery, and regulatory processes.
+The high failure rate of clinical trials due to regulatory issues, patient non-adherence, low retention, and high drop-offs during long-term studies is a major stumbling block in drug development.
+Less than one-third of all Phase II compounds advance to Phase III, with more than one-third of all Phase III compounds failing to advance to approval.
+The most complex Phase III trials carry nearly 60% of the overall trial costs, resulting in a loss per failed clinical trial to the order of 0.8-1.4 billion USD.

-Study build delays cause timelines to drag on, as such CROs face not only dissatisfied sponsor clients but they could lose a fruitful business relationship.
-There are major regulatory implications as well, as unverified, disintegrated and dubious data quality can land organizations in court.
-Jeeva is designed to reduce timelines for study startup and participants by up to more than 50%, while complying with data integrity regulations of the federal and state governments.
+Study build delays cause timelines to drag on, as such CROs face not only dissatisfied sponsor clients, but they could lose a fruitful business relationship.
+There are major regulatory implications as well, as unverified, disintegrated, and dubious data quality can land organizations in court.
+Jeeva is designed to reduce timelines for study startups and participants by up to more than 50%, while complying with data integrity regulations of the federal and state governments.
 Jeeva makes it easy for longitudinal cohort studies to collect validated data from participants in real-world settings over extended periods of time.
-The flexible platform accelerates patient recruitment and retention, and enables long-term engagement for 5, 10, or 15-year follow-up studies for long-term trials, such as cell and gene therapy.
+The flexible platform accelerates patient recruitment and retention and enables long-term engagement for 5, 10, or 15-year follow-up studies for long-term trials, such as cell and gene therapy.